Everyone on the same page

 How To Enable SMS Relay and How Much Does it Cost?

 There’s a small cost associated with SMS Relay because of the expense of sending text messages for users.
-To help defray those costs, we ask that users of SMS Bridge upgrade to Crew Pro which is inexpensive and comes with some great other benefits.
+To help defray those costs, we ask that users of SMS Bridge upgrade to Crew Pro and Crew Enterprise which is inexpensive and comes with some great other benefits.
 Contact Crew Support within the app to find out more.SMS Relay – Solution for Employees Without Compatible Smart Phones

 Crew Calls allows your team to communicate securely and easily with voice calls—as well as with text messages—from within the app.
 There’s no need to share phone numbers, or use individual calling-plan minutes, making team communication safer and more convenient than ever before.